Queen Elizabeth II: A life in pictures

 (Getty)

-Queen Elizabeth II and Queen Mother Elizabeth arrive at Ascot racecourse in the summer of 1963
+With the Queen Mother Elizabeth at Ascot the racecourse in the summer of 1963

 (AFP/Getty)